-Ranger Jessica Tyrer had an exhilarating experience on game drive recently.
+Ranger Jessica Tyrer had an exhilarating experience on a game drive recently.
 A male lion tested the boundaries with a herd of buffalo!
 Read her blog to read about this thrilling experience with two members of the Big Five and to find out who came out on top.

 As a ranger we encounter so many memorable moments out in the field.
 This particular drive had to be a highlight in my career.
 We had approached a small herd of buffalo that I had managed to spot from a distance, we drove up to them and chatted about the animals.
 I had discussed the behaviour of these animals and tenacity that they show towards predators to the guests.
 We chatted about signs of behaviour when in tough situations with predators.
 I left the buffalo and not even 100m down the road, a young male lion had come out from his hiding spot.
-He had his eyes glued on a herd of Red Hartebeest that were 50m ahead of the buffalo.
+He had his eyes glued on a herd of Red Hartebeest that was 50m ahead of the buffalo.
 The guests all asked if he was going to stalk the Red Hartebeest.
 My realistic opinion kicked in and said, have a look at the vegetation, he doesn’t have any cover to hide and get closer to those animals.
 So the likelihood of him achieving success is highly unlikely.
 The Red Hartebeest spotted him on his first movement towards them.

 This particular young male lion was amusing as I had watched him in the past, he likes to, let’s say…